shsfwork/awesome-inspiration/readme.md

 - [MaxiBestOf](https://maxibestof.one/) - MaxiBestOf is a website design inspiration feed
 - [Siiimple](https://siiimple.com/) - A Minimalist Website Gallery
 - [One Page Love](https://onepagelove.com/) - One Page Love is a One Page website design gallery showcasing the best Single Page websites, templates and resources.
+- [Siteinspire](https://www.siteinspire.com/) - A showcase of the world's finest web design.

 ## eCommerce